cryoFIT/cryo_fit2/README.md

 future    : Automatically reoptimize map weight several times like real_space_refine does

-current   : Automatically use sophisticated strong geometry restraints (Oleg's) for nucleic acids and protein to solve floppy protein local structures (Mg_channel, adenylate kinase)
+current   : Automatically use sophisticated strong geometry restraints (Oleg's) for nucleic acids and protein to solve floppy protein local structures (Mg_channel, adenylate kinase).
+I may need to use cryo_fit2_command.py to automatically use .eff file

 05/02/2019: Automatically re-run cryo_fit2 until cc becomes a plateau